18rway/dolphot/README.md

 img_RSky = 4 10         #radii defining sky annulus (flt>=RAper+0.5)
 img_RPSF = 13           #PSF size (int>0)
 img_aprad = 20          #radius for aperture correction
-img_apsky = 30 50       #sky annulus for aperture correction
+img_apsky = 30 50#sky annulus for aperture correction
+photsec= 0 1 490 490 510 510      #region to do photometry on
 #
 ```
-The comments on the side provide the defintion of each parameter one can choose.
+The most important parameter to set here(for individual objects) is photsec, which can determine how much of an image you photometer.
+To determine how much of the image to photometer, simply find the ra/dec of the object and convert it to pixrel values using astropy( first step here https://github.com/18rway/dolphot/blob/main/Reading_dolphot.ipynb) or use ds9 for a rough estimate of the pixel value.
+Photometer a region that is +/- 20 of the given x and y you find to be safe.
+So, if the location was (500,500), you would enter photsec= 0 1 490 490 510 510 and dolphot would only do photometry on detections in this region.
+For an image where you are interested in a variety of objects, this step is not necesarry The comments on the side provide the defintion of each parameter one can choose.
 Preferred parameters are laid out in each detector's manual.
 Other parameters in the file are used for finding and measuring stars.
-Dolphot will run across the entire image, so this is why it is generally used for multi-siource imaging.
 Of course it can still be used for a single source, but it may take longer than other single-source algorithms.
 ```
 photsec =               #section: group, chip, (X,Y)0, (X,Y)1
 RCentroid = 2           #centroid box size (int>0)